2022 Winter Olympics Parade of Nations: Parade order

 Announcers in the stadium read off the names of the marching nations in Mandarin Chinese (the official language of the host country), English and French (the official languages of the Olympics) with music accompanying the athletes as they marched into the stadium.

-According to the current version of the Olympic Charter, each nation had the option of having two flag bearers (a man and a woman) in an effort to promote gender equality.
+According to the vigent version of the Olympic Charter during that Games, each nation had the option of having two flag bearers (a man and a woman) in an effort to promote gender equality.